BillJr99/Ursinus-WebMobile-Fall2020/_pages/syllabus.md

 objectives:
 - objective: "Design a web-servces architecture that incorporates and generalizes a variety of stakeholder needs, exposed via a well-defined interface of data and functionality."
 - objective: "Implement a robust web-service software system server and client that is tolerant of variations in user input and adherent to defined output standards."
-- objective: "Implement an appropriate authentication model using standards such as SAML and OAUTH"
+- objective: "Implement an appropriate authentication model using standards such as SAML and OAuth"
 - objective: "To design and implement a web-based front-end software system that promotes accessibility and usability by a variety of stakeholders."

 goals: